 Do All Parrots Cuddle?

-High-energy parrots, like budgies, are more likely to cuddle.
+High-energy parrots, like budgies, are more likely to be affectionate.
 By nature, they’re more willing to snuggle, rub their beaks on you, and need more attention.
 It’s a part of their character, and it won’t take much to make them cuddly.

 How Do Parrots Show Affection To Humans?